Comprehensive Organizational Assessment & Reports (COAR) Grant Program

 Key Responsibilities of the Consultant and Executive Director

-The Executive Director is responsible for overseeing the project, updating the Fund on the work’s progress, paying the consultants and submitting the final report(s) by the end of the grant period.
-At the first few meetings, both consultant and executive director will establish clear and specific expectations upfront and communicate freely to maintain open, honest communication.
+The Executive Director is responsible for overseeing the project, updating the Fund on the work’s progress, paying the consultants and submitting the final report(s) at the end of the grant period.
+At the first few meetings, both consultant and executive director will establish clear and specific expectations and communicate freely to maintain open, honest communication.

 It is the responsibility of the organization’s Executive Director to ensure the stated expectations with MMF are met throughout the consulting process and that the desired outcomes are produced.
 The executive director is responsible for arranging the interviews.
 Further, the executive director should provide consultant with all necessary phone numbers and addresses for interviews as needed and verify who will schedule group and smaller interviews.